ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 2. Shares its name with the most annoying Disney World ride, but great coffee and good vibes
 3. Don't get lost in here!
 Lots of books and school supplies.
 Thankfully, no minotaur at the center.
 4. Sub-sandwich Heaven?
 No, but close.
 Some darn good sandwiches.
 Try their sanchez sauce!
-5. Toe road.
-Mules used to pull ships along here.
+5. Mules used to use this road to pull ships along the canal.
 Great for running, walking, and goes a long, long way!
-Right by the water.
+Right by the water, and rumorhas it that it goes all the way to Trenton.
-6. The strangest little Einstein museum lives in the back of this clothing store
+6. Well that's convenient!
+Check out the cheap prices for day-to-day necessities in the newest shop on Nassau, near Panera.
 7. Crooked fork?
 Squished knife?
 No, that's not it...
 But it has the best ice-cream around
 8. Liberry liberry lend me a free parking pass please!
 Great study rooms in this public book-house.
-9. MASSIVE monument to G-dub and the revolutionary war, close to Einstein's disembodied head and a dude reading a newspaper
+9. Monument to George Washington and the Revolutionary War, standing on Einstein's shoulders and headlining in someday's newspaper.
+10. You can get some boba tea at this Nassau noodle shop!